 Advantages of Vimeo

 Vimeo’s approach has some clear differences from YouTube’s.
-You have to pay for an account if you use it for business, but you get a higher-quality environment in return.
+You have to pay for an account if you use it for business, but you get a higher video quality environment in return.
 This can be especially helpful in B2B situations.
 At 170 million monthly viewers, Vimeo certainly isn’t small except by comparison to YouTube.
 So if you are wondering “what is vimeo used for?” we hope to give you some further information.

-- Vimeo doesn’t run video adverts.
+- Unlike youtube Vimeo doesn’t run video adverts.
 Nothing will interrupt your video, so people are likelier to watch it all the way through.

 - A paid business account offers a lot of value.
 You can store up to 5 terabytes of video and get a good set of analytic tools.
 You can customise your channel with your logo and colours.